 Baddiel, whose grandparents fled Nazi Germany, describes himself in the book as a non-Zionist – which we can read to mean: He doesn’t necessarily have any greater concern for the well-being and survival of the Jewish state than for any other state.
 About Israel, he writes, “meh“.
 And, he in fact complains that to assume that he cares more about Israel than other countries, due merely to the fact he’s Jewish, is “racist”.

 It is indeed racist to hold British Jews, as he later observes, responsible for the actions of the state of Israel.
 However, the idea that the overwhelming majority of diaspora Jews have a special and unique connection to Israel is a demonstrable fact, not an expression of bigotry.

 Baddiel’s moral and emotional neutrality towards the Jewish state raises the question: does his dispassionate even-handedness extend to British Jews as well, or only to the nearly seven million Israeli Jews?
 It’s hard to imagine that he doesn’t feel a special attachment to his Jewish community in the UK – a gut-level bond and historically informed passion that inspired him to write “Jews Don’t Count”.
 In fact, in reading the book, Baddiel’s pride in his Jewishness seems clear, and nothing he writes even hints at an aversion towards Jewish particularism.

-Whilst being a self-described non-Zionist Jew certainly gives him a rhetorical advantage when dealing with those who, for instance, accuse Jews of falsely crying antisemitism to silence criticism of Israel, his unwillingness to explore the connection between hatred of the Jewish state with hatred of British Jews represents an unfortunate intellectual abdication within an otherwise serious, penetrating and timely examination of how identity politics erases antisemitism.
+Whilst being a self-described non-Zionist Jew certainly gives him a rhetorical advantage when dealing with those who, for instance, accuse Jews of falsely crying antisemitism to silence criticism of Israel, his unwillingness to explore the connection between hatred of Israel with hatred of British Jews is an unfortunate intellectual abdication within an otherwise serious, penetrating and timely examination of how identity politics erases antisemitism.